 Labor Unions, Operating Flexibility, and the Cost of Equity

-We examine the impact of operating flexibility on firms' costs of equity by focusing on the constraints that labor unions impose on firms' operations.
-We find that the cost of equity is higher for firms in more unionized industries.
-The effect holds after we control for a host of industry- and firm-level characteristics, and is stronger when unions face a more favorable bargaining environment.
-The results are not driven by an industry life-cycle effect, unobservable time-invariant characteristics, and the magnitudes we estimated are robust to potential endogeneity concerns.
-The spread in the cost of equity between high- and low-unionization portfolios is highly countercyclical.
-Unionization is also positively related to various measures of operating leverage, and it is associated with both its labor and non-labor components.
-Our findings are consistent with the view that labor unions increase firms' costs of equity by decreasing their operating flexibility.
+We study whether the constraints on firms’ operations imposed by labor unions affect firms’ costs of equity.
+The cost of equity is significantly higher for firms in more unionized industries.
+This effect holds after controlling for several industry and firm characteristics, is robust to endogeneity concerns, and is not driven by omitted variables.
+Moreover, the unionization premium is stronger when unions face a more favorable bargaining environment and is highly countercyclical.
+Unionization is also positively related to various measures of operating leverage.
+Our findings suggest that labor unions increase firms’ costs of equity by decreasing firms’ operating flexibility.

 Suggested Citation: Suggested Citation